achad747/graphcut-texture-synthesizer/out/production/graphcut-texture-synthesizer/README.md

 1. Ensure the required images are available at the designated path.
 2. Adjust the patch selection coordinates to fit your requirements.
-3. Launch the main method within the `src.main.java.GraphCutTextureSynthesis` class.
+3. Launch the main method within the `GraphCutTextureSynthesis` class.
 4. The synthesized image is stored as `output.png`.

 ## Results: